reillytilbury/coppafish/docs/basic_usage.md

     "xy_pos": tile_xy_pos,
     "nz": n_z,
 }
-metadata_filepath = os.path.join(output_dir, "metadata.json")
+file_path = os.path.join(raw_path, "metadata.json")
-with open(metadata_filepath, "w") as f:
+with open(file_path, "w") as f:
     json.dump(metadata, f, indent=4)
 ```

 ### Code book

 A code book is a `.txt` file that tells coppafish the expected gene codes for every gene type.
-An example of a 4 gene
+An example of a four
-code book is
+gene code book is
 ```
 gene_0 0123012
 gene_1 1230123